boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 ![Filtering](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/hidden-column-filter.png)

-For more details about filtering the widget data, refer to the [Filter Configuration documentation](/working-with-dashboards/configuring-dashboard-filters/)
+For more details about filtering the widget data, refer to the [Cross Filter Configuration documentation](/working-with-dashboards/configuring-cross-filters/).

 #### View Data

 You can view the data in the hidden columns in the underlying data view.
-This is useful for checking the data in more detail and can help you to identify any issues with the data.
+This is useful for checking the data in more detail and can help you identify any issues with the data.

 ![View data](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/viewdata.png)

-> **NOTE:** We don't recommend to configure lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.
+> **NOTE:** We don’t recommend configuring lower hierarchy data in hidden columns as we can see in the info icon in `Hidden Column` section denotes the same.

 ![Hidden Column ](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/info-icon.png)